-It is much more than a constant in a woman’s life , or an annoying and necessary evil, or opportunity for a “that’s-not-my-second-round-of-potato-chips-and-hand-me-some-more-chocolate-would-you” kind of evening”.
+It is much more than a constant in a woman’s life , or an annoying and necessary evil.
+Our period isn’t an opportunity for a “that’s-not-my-second-round-of-potato-chips-and-hand-me-some-more-chocolate-would-you” kind of evening”.

-Menstruation is also called period, or other countless names like the Red Wave, Strawberry Week, Bloody Mary, or Aunt Rosa’s visit.
-The many synonyms testify to decades of tabooing menstruation for which it is high time not to be the “embarrassing thing” of women.
-Because menstruation is no less kitschy expressed, the “fountain of new life”.
+Menstruation is often also called period, or other countless names like the Red Wave, Strawberry Week, Bloody Mary, or Aunt Rosa’s visit.
+The many synonyms testify to decades of tabooing menstruation and it’s about time for it to no longer be the “embarrassing thing” of women or the never ending cycle of suffering.
+Because menstruation is actually also referred to as the “fountain of new life”.